WeCanCodeIT/WCCI-Fall-2017-CLE/Week2/Arrays.md

 ### Do It
  - Declare and initialize a string array of first names.
 Choose a name to find and print the IndexOf.
  - Create an array of lucky numbers.
 Each number should repeat at least once.
 Choose a lucky number, find and print the last index of it.
  - Create an array of alphabet characters.
-Print the first index of the array.
-Now reverse the array and print the first index.
+Print the element at the first index of the array.
+Now reverse the array and print the element at the first index.
  - Create an array of student names in random order.
 Order the students’ names using the sort method.
 Print the first and last students’ names.
  - Ask 10 people for their favorite numbers and create an array of those numbers.
 Order the numbers using the sort method.
 Print the first and last numbers.